Upgrading a certification signature from SHA1 to SHA256

 Level: 0 (signature over data)

-Note that the old SHA1 certifications are still within the certificate.
+Note that the old SHA1 certifications are still present within the certificate, but the new SHA256 certifications of the same entities will be used in preference to them.

 Fixing a revocation certificate

-First, lets look into a revocation certificate to examine the hash algorithm used.
+First, let's look into a revocation certificate to examine the hash algorithm used.
 In this example alice.rev contains the revocation certificate.
-Use sq packet dump to have a closer look.
+Use sq packet dump to inspect it more closely:

 $ sq packet dump alice.rev